 Leading AT&T's Healthy and Inclusive Workplace Culture

 Hatfield says workers have more agency and power than ever, and this calls for a different type of leadership.
 “Leaders need to be more authentic and empathic to generate the culture they're looking for.
 And they need to think about their workforce in terms of not just their productivity, but their performance as humans,” he says.

 According to Hatfield, a healthy and inclusive workplace culture:

 - Engenders “psychological safety” and allows employees to be their authentic selves.

 - Empowers people and doesn’t just define productivity as output.

 - Has leadership with a human-first mindset.

 “All of us coming together with our different expertise and perspectives enables us to come up with the best final product,” says Santone.
-“I think having a kaleidoscope of cultures—and a kaleidoscope of people—makes for a much more successful and interesting organization.”
+“I think having a kaleidoscope of talent and culture makes for a much more successful and interesting organization.”